 When the data is first loaded into the Transformer page, the following step is added as the first step to the recipe:

-This transform splits the raw CSV data on the carriage return.
+This transform splits the unstructured CSV data on the carriage return.
 However, values that are stored between double quotes are treated as single strings, and no row breaks are applied to this data.

 For CSV data, this step, a